PSFC-HEDP/lettuce/readme.md

 ## Key run outputs

-The run outputs are described in detail in the `output.pdf` file of each run directory.
+The run outputs are described in detail in the `lilac_summary.pdf` and file of each run directory.
 For a conglomerated summary, tho, one can look at `run_outputs.csv`.
 The columns are as follows:
 - **name**